steview-d/tinas-tots/README.md

 ### Future Features
 ###### Contact form submission.
-- Currently, the form doesn't do anything with the data submitted.
+- Currently, the contact form doesn't do anything with the data submitted.

 ###### Live chat functionality.
 - The purpose of this site is to allow communication between the user and site owner, so it makes sense to provide as many ways of doing this as possible.